pip-services/pip-services-docs/content/en/python/commons/reflect/object_writer.md

 Important points

 - In contrast to [PropertyReflector](../property_reflector) which only introspects regular objects, the ObjectWriter class is also able to handle maps and arrays.
-- For maps properties are key-pairs identified by string keys,
+- For maps, properties are key-pairs identified by string keys,
-- For arrays properties are elements identified by integer index.
+- For arrays, properties are elements identified by integer index.
 - This class has symmetric implementation across all languages supported by Pip.Services toolkit and it is used to support dynamic data processing.
 - Because all languages have different casing and case sensitivity rules, the ObjectWriter class treats all property names as case insensitive.